Putting a stop to bill collectors in Arizona | Stop Collections and Creditors harassment

 Your Options to stop creditor harassment

 AFFORDABLE, EXPERT ARIZONA BANKRUPTCY REPRESENTATIONFiling Chapter 7 bankruptcy or Chapter 13 bankruptcy will stop collections, creditor calls, and any pursuit of debt collection immediately.
 Once you have declared bankruptcy, collectors may no longer continue to bother you to pay.
 If you decide to file for bankruptcy, for example, with My AZ Lawyers, our team begins to field your creditor calls and lets the bill collectors know that you have filed bankruptcy protection.
-According to Arizona law, once the bankruptcy petition is filed, the creditors must not pursue a person owing debt.
+According to Arizona law, upon filing of the bankruptcy petition, the creditors must not pursue a person owing debt.

 Benefits of the automatic stay: Stop Collections